puppetlabs/puppetlabs-apache/README.md

 The Apache module's primary class, `apache`, guides the basic setup of Apache on your system.

+This is the class in which you will want to specify defaults, including default SSL information, for the majority of your virtual hosts.
+These defaults can be overridden for specific virtual hosts using a declaration of the `vhost` type.

 **Parameters within `apache`:**

 ####`default_mods`

-Defaults to 'true' and sets up Apache with default settings based on your OS.
-Set to 'false' for customized configuration.
+Sets up Apache with default settings based on your OS.
+Defaults to 'true', set to 'false' for customized configuration.

 ####`default_vhost`

-Defaults to 'true' and sets up a default virtual host.
-Set to 'false' to set up [customized virtual hosts](#configure-a-virtual-host)
+Sets up a default virtual host.
+Defaults to 'true', set to 'false' to set up [customized virtual hosts](#configure-a-virtual-host).

 ####`default_ssl_vhost`

-Defaults to 'true' and sets up a default ssl virtual host
+Sets up a default SSL virtual host.
+Defaults to 'false'.

     apache::vhost { 'default-ssl':
       port            => 443,